Court ruling suspends U.S. ban on investment in Xiaomi

 U.S. District Judge Rudolph Contreras in Washington, D.C., said on Friday that the court “concludes that defendants have not made the case that the national security interests at stake here are compelling.”

-Xiaomi and the Defense Department did not immediately respond to requests for comment.
+The Defense Department did not immediately respond to a request for comment.

+In a statement, a Xiaomi spokesperson welcomed the ruling and called the designation of Xiaomi as a Chinese military company “arbitrary and capricious.”

+“Xiaomi plans to continue to request that the court declare the designation unlawful and to permanently remove the designation,” the spokesperson said.

-Reporting by Praveen Paramasivam in Bengaluru; Editing by Cynthia Osterman and Sonya Hepinstall
+Reporting by Praveen Paramasivam in Bengaluru; Editing by Cynthia Osterman, Sonya Hepinstall and Gerry Doyle

 Our Standards: The Thomson Reuters Trust Principles.